iid2019/iddl/resnet/README.md

 [reference](https://github.com/kuangliu/pytorch-cifar)

-Use `python main.py --lr=0.01` train the CIFAR10 with ResNet.
+Use `python main.py` train the CIFAR10 with ResNet.

-If there is any checkpoint record, one can use `python main.py --lr=0.01` to resume.
+If there is any checkpoint record, one can use `python main.py` to resume.

+Use `python main_manual.py --epoch 100` train the ResNet with three exits.